countable-web/open-source-corporation/peopleops/getting_started/ONBOARDING.md

   * Demonstrate competence - Be clear.
   * Indicate what % done you are on the project.
 "I'm 30% done this, and stuck on X. I already tried A and B."
   * Show what you've already tried.
+  * After you get a response, say it back to the mentor to demonstrate your understanding.